clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

-Now Coq has its package manager: [OPAM](http://opam.ocamlpro.com/).
-This is already the package manager of [OCaml](https://ocaml.org/) so it was the natural choice for us, since Coq and its plugins are already coded in OCaml.
+[OPAM](http://opam.ocamlpro.com/) is the package manager of Coq.
+This was already the package manager of [OCaml](https://ocaml.org/), so it was the natural choice for Coq, which is written in OCaml.

 ## Install OPAM
 Install OPAM by your preferred method.
-It is recommended to use at least the version (`1.2.2` as of May 7, 2015), which can be installed from the sources:
+It is recommended to use the latest version (`1.2.2` as of May 7, 2015), which can be installed from the sources:

     curl -L https://github.com/ocaml/opam/archive/1.2.2.tar.gz |tar -xz
     cd opam-1.2.2